Union of the Independent Trade Unions of Albania

-The Union of the Independent Trade Unions of Albania (BSPSH), is a National Confederation of Trade unions in Albania.
+The Union of the Independent Trade Unions of Albania (BSPSH) is a national confederation of trade unions in Albania.
 It was established in 1991 and held its first national conference in February, 1992.
 It has an estimated membership of 85,000.

-Originally led by Valer Xheka - after a tumultuous and violent transition, including charges of a political takeover by Azem Hajdari, in 1998 the Supreme Court of Albania recognized Xhevdet Lubani as the legitimate leader.
+It was originally led by Valer Xheka.
+After a tumultuous and violent transition, including charges of a political takeover by Azem Hajdari, in 1998 the Supreme Court of Albania recognized Xhevdet Lubani as the legitimate leader.